 With only 300 Corvettes made in the first year of production in 1953, not many of these historic treasures ever cross the auction block in a single year.

 But this weekend could be your chance to own one as the 254th Corvette ever made will be up for auction at the first-ever Hartland Auctions sale at the National Corvette Museum in Bowling Green, Ky.

-The Motorsports Park near the National Corvette Museum continues to roar closer and closer to reality every day.
+The dream of a National Corvette Museum Motorsports Park is roaring closer and closer to reality with each passing day.

 Corvette enthusiasts and community and state leaders gathered Friday, June 28th in Bowling Green, Kentucky for a groundbreaking ceremony for the $20 million, 184-acre, dual-track park located just across from the museum off I-65.

 The National Corvette Museum will attempt to LIVE STREAM the NCM Motorsports Park groundbreaking ceremony tomorrow at 10:30am ET / 9:30am CT.
 The livestream will be shown at this link: http://www.motorsportspark.org/livestream/.

 After the ceremony the video will made available on the Corvette Museum’s YouTube channel.